FABRK/FAB/README.md

     npm install -g truffle@5.0.20

-    go to github.com/FABRK/FAB, click to download zip, unzip go to github.com/FABRK/myfirsttoken, click to download zip, unzip
+    go to github.com/FABRK/FAB, click to download zip, unzip

-    cd to the unzipped FAB (or myfirsttoken, if testing) directory npm i
+    cd to the unzipped FAB directory
+    npm i

-    add your metamask 12 word seed phrase into the text editor and save as a file with no suffix called .testnet_secret and then another called .mainnet_secret in the top level of FAB or myfirsttoken (don't forget the period in front of the filename)
+    add your metamask 12 word seed phrase into the text editor and save as a file with no suffix called .testnet_secret and then another called .mainnet_secret in the top level of FAB (don't forget the period in front of the filename)

     In terminal: